Out and about

 • Sun cream

-Protect your skin against harmful UV radiation, particularly in sunny holiday destinations.
-Depending on your skin type, but also the intensity of the UV rays, the sun protection factor (SPF) can vary greatly depending on the holiday destination.
+Protect your skin from harmful UV radiation and sunburn, especially in sunny holiday destinations.
+The sun protection factor (SPF) depends on your skin type, but also on the intensity of the UV rays, which can vary greatly depending on the holiday destination.
 The effect is much stronger at higher altitudes and around midday in particular.
-It's best to avoid the midday sun altogether.
+It is best to avoid being in the sun at lunchtime altogether and apply the sunscreen several times a day.

 • Insect repellent